Jt80149/dotfiles/sys-installs/README.md

 # Citations
 The script was generated using Microsoft Copilot, a conversational AI model based on the GPT-4 architecture.
 The prompt used for generating the script was:
-" checks the effective user id (EUID) - if running as root the script may proceed, otherwise it exits and prompts the user that this script requires sudo or root checks that the system package manager is apt (or apt is available on the system), otherwise it exits and prompts the user that this script uses the apt package manager provides the user with information on what will be installed - allows the user to provide y for yes and proceeds or n for no and exits"
+" checks the effective user id (EUID) - if running as root the script may proceed, otherwise it exits and prompts the user that this script requires sudo or root checks that the system package manager is apt (or apt is available on the system), otherwise it exits and prompts the user that this script uses the apt package managerprovides the user with information on what will be installed - allows the user to provide y for yes and proceeds or n for no and exits"

 "How is the script supposed to look like?
 What are the right spots to put the commands in?"

--

-For more information on AWS CLI, visit the [official AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html